Erd\H{o}s-Rado Classes: Introduction

 \subsection{Outline}

 Section \ref{prelim-sec} gives the necessary preliminaries on abstract classes of structures, types, and generalized indiscernibles and blueprints.
 We also include a description in Section \ref{prelim-example-ssec} of the examples we will consider in this paper.
 Section \ref{spr-sec} gives the definition of combinatorial Erd\H{o}s-Rado classes and of the structural partition relation that defines them.
 Section \ref{spr-example-ssec} gives several known (and a few new) examples and counterexamples of these classses.
 Section \ref{er-sec} defines Erd\H{o}s-Rado classes and proves the main link between the two notions, Generalized Morley's Omitting Types Theorem \ref{gmott-thm}.
 Section \ref{ext-sec} describes several extensions and partial converses to this result, including the category theoretic perspective on blueprints.
 Section \ref{app-sec} gives three applications of this technology: stability spectra of tame AECs, indiscernible collapse in nonelementary classes, and the interpretability order.
-We thank Saharon Shelah for pointing out the argument for Proposition \ref{clo-part-prop}, although he suggests it is well-known.

 Note that the definition of Erd\H{o}s-Rado classes (Definition \ref{er-def}) does not actually depend on that of combinatorial Erd\H{o}s-Rado classes (Definition \ref{cer-def}) or any of Section \ref{spr-sec}.
 However, we give the combinatorial definitions first, as they provide the largest class of examples of Erd\H{o}s-Rado classes.